felipealfonsog/RapidStockTracker/README.md

-### RapidStockTracker*
+### SmartStockKeeper*

-SmartStockKeeper is a user-friendly command-line inventory management tool tailored for small businesses.
+RapidStockTracker is a user-friendly command-line inventory management tool tailored for small businesses.
 With a clear and intuitive interface, it simplifies the process of adding products, viewing inventory details, and generating insightful reports.
 Dynamic inventory scaling allows flexibility, while robust error handling ensures a smooth user experience.
 This program is designed for ease of use, providing essential features for efficient product tracking and informed decision-making.
 It adapts dynamically to varying inventory sizes and encourages users to interact seamlessly through a straightforward menu.
 SmartStockKeeper empowers businesses with comprehensive insights into their inventory, enhancing overall management efficiency.

 <!--
 ![Version](https://img.shields.io/github/release/felipealfonsog/RapidStockTracker.svg?style=flat&color=blue)